fmazzant/RestClient/README.md

 ### Headers

 The Headers collection contains the protocol headers associated with the request.
-The .Header((h)=>{}) method allows to add the list of key.
+The Header((h)=>{}) method allows you to add the list of keys.

 ```c#
 var result = rest